A diagram showing four mobile phone screens and one tablet with content.

 Three types of apps: native, hybrid and web apps.

 Three primary types stand out in app development: Native Apps, Hybrid Apps and Web Apps.
-Each carries its unique set of features, advantages and challenges.
+Each one carries its unique set of features, advantages and challenges.

 © Interaction Design Foundation, CC BY-SA 4.0